mecp2-project/Dolia/README.md

 The script will calculate the angles of mice's eye movements.

-We expect input from `Sanitizer.py`.
-Clean data in a .CSV format And Peaks data in .YAML format from `interactive.py`
+We expect input from `sanitizer.py`.
+Clean data in a .CSV format And peaks data in .YAML format from `interactive.py`.

 The Output will be Angles file in .CSV format